kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            └─────────────┘    └─────────────┘
 ```

-So what if you did want to create a entirely new object instead?
+But what if you did want to create a entirely new object instead?
 You can do that using the `deepcopy()` function:

 ```julia
 julia> y = deepcopy(x)